M. L. Wilson: Career

 In 1924, Wilson became the head of the Division of Farm Management and Cost Accounting for the newly formed USDA Bureau of Agricultural Economics (BAE).
 While reorganizing the BAE division, Wilson was on leave from Montana State College.
 However, he still spent time in Montana, working on the Fairway Farms project.
 When Wilson returned to Montana State College in 1926, he became a professor and first head of the department of agricultural economics, serving in that capacity through 1933.
 In 1929, he visited the Soviet Union to learn from and consult on their large-scale wheat farming.

 When the US.
 Department of Interior's Agricultural Adjustment Administration (AAA) formed in 1933, Wilson transferred and was the Chief Wheat Production Secretary from May 16 to September 1, 1933.
 From September 1933 to June 30, 1934, he directed the AAA's Subsistence Homesteads Division.

-In July 1934, he became the United States Assistant Secretary of Agriculture.
+From July 2, 1934, to January 1, 1937, he served as the United States Assistant Secretary of Agriculture.
 His primary concern was for farmers in the "lower one-third".
 He contributed to public agricultural policy and programs designed to address drought, the Great Depression, and low incomes.
 His chief contribution was to help create the first agricultural commodity programs for the United States.

 In 1937, he became the Undersecretary of the U.S. Department of Agriculture.
 One of his legacies from the position was the "training public servants for effective functioning in a democracy."
-On February 1940, he became Director of Extension Work for the USDA, also filling in with the Production and Marketing Administration and serving as the chief of Child Nutrition Programs in the War Food Administration from 1943 to 1949.
+In February 1940, he became Director of Extension Work for the USDA, also filling in with the Production and Marketing Administration and serving as the chief of Child Nutrition Programs in the War Food Administration from 1943 to 1949.
 With the latter, he worked to promote 4-H and convince the Millers' National Federation to enrich bread and cereals.
 On behalf o the USDA, Wilson traveled to other countries, sharing knowledge and encouraging students to come to the United States to train and study agricultural methods.
 He influenced the Ford Foundation and other international agencies regarding programming and funding.